 Pursuant to Va.
 Code § 18.2-10, felony offenses are divided into six different classes.
 Class 1 felonies are considered the most serious felony crimes and Class 6 felonies are considered the least serious felony crimes, so penalties decrease as the class number assigned to an offense increases.

-A Fairfax criminal defense attorney could explain the distinction between felony classes and how penalties for a conviction may differ from one case to another.
+A Fairfax criminal defense and DUI attorney could explain the distinction between felony classes and how penalties for a conviction may differ from one case to another.

 For instance, conviction on a Class 1 felony charge, such as murder, could result in death, life imprisonment, and a fine of up to $100,000 for individuals who are over the age of 18 and not intellectually disabled at the time that they committed the offense.
 The range of punishments for other classes of felony offenses include the following: